LiorBenAri/Simple-Virus-detector/README.md

 # Simple-Virus-detector
-A program for finding virus signatures in files
+A program for finding virus signatures in files.